justeat/JustEat.RecruitmentTest/README.md

 Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met

-- Please complete at least 1 story with an appropriate level of testing.
+- Please complete at least 1 story.
 - Your code should run and compile in one step.
-- Feel free to use whatever testing, mocking or stubbing frameworks you prefer, along with any other packages you like.
+- Feel free to use whatever frameworks / libraries / packages you like.
 - Your code should be of production quality.
 - In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
 Please send an email to [tech.recruitment@just-eat.com](mailto:tech.recruitment@just-eat.com) with your **valid Google email address** so we can give you the correct upload permissions.